forrest79/static-nginx-gallery/readme.md

 ### What do I need?

-[nginx](https://www.nginx.com/) to run gallery and [node.js](https://nodejs.org) version 16 or greater with npm to generate configuration.
+[nginx](https://www.nginx.com/) to run gallery and [node.js](https://nodejs.org) version 16 or greater with `npm` to generate configuration.
+If you want to generate also video thumbnails, `ffmpeg` must be installed on your system.
 Nothing more, really.
 This tool generates nginx configuration and one XSLT, JS and CSS file to control whole gallery and all supported tools.

 You need nginx with the [XSTL module](http://nginx.org/en/docs/http/ngx_http_xslt_module.html).
 In Debian/Ubuntu world this is the `nginx-full` package.

 If you want an automatic image thumbnail (with a cache) you need also the [images filter module](http://nginx.org/en/docs/http/ngx_http_image_filter_module.html).
 Still the `nginx-full` in Debian/Ubuntu.

 For an automatic SRT to VTT conversion you need the [lua module](https://github.com/openresty/lua-nginx-module).
 This is the `nginx-extras` package.

+And for video thumbnails generation you also need the `lua module` and [ffmpeg](https://ffmpeg.org/) installed on your system and binaries must be set in `PATH` (you can run `ffmpeg` command from everywhere).
+Thumbnail generation was tested on `ffmpeg` version `4.3.0`.

 > This configuration generator was tested on the linux only.